WuChanGG/BFEngine/README.md

 The main.rs file uses the 3D math library to implement a small rasterizer, it can draw a triangle by calling the "draw_triangle" function instead of the draw_obj_file in line 68 of the file.

-I don't think I'll finish the book, but I think it was a good introduction of the basics of linear algebra.
+I don't think I'll finish the book, but I think it was a good introduction to the basics of linear algebra.